 The 13,115 Ha Modum cobalt-copper project is located approximately 75 kilometres west of Oslo, Norway.
 The Modum project is accessible year-round, with robust infrastructure including road, rail, power, and skilled labour in nearby municipalities.
 The Modum property position surrounds an inlier of exploration licenses held by third parties that partially cover the Skuterud Cobalt Mine, one of Europe's most prolific historic cobalt producers.
-Historic mine workings, prospects and trends of cobalt and copper mineralization extend onto the Boreal property.

-During 2018, Boreal conducted surface exploration programs at Modum, including sampling of soil and till materials along the geologic trend of the historic mining areas.
-The geochemical sampling program identified multiple additional targets at Modum, which will be the focus of follow-up exploration programs in 2019.
+Historic mine workings, prospects and trends of cobalt and copper mineralization extend onto the Company's property.
+During 2018, the Company conducted surface exploration programs at Modum, including sampling of soil and till materials along the geologic trend of the historic mining areas.